luchonaveiro/great-expectations-postgres-tutorial/README.md

 ```

 Also, we can open the `uncommited/data_docs/local_site/index.html` file to see the result of the different runs, together with the definition of each *Expectation*.

+To finish, we can see an example of how to implement `Great Expectations` on pyspark, specifically on a Databricks notebook.
+We can find the notebook on the `databricks_notebook` directory.
+There we are using the `SparkDFDataset` to initiate `Great Expectations`, and then we can use all the different methods we already saw.